claui/vscode-packaging/extension/README.md

 - Will not affect regular shell scripts, only `PKGBUILD`s

+### Pacman \*.install files

+The Packaging extension adds syntax highlighting to Pacman `*.install` files.

+It also sets Bash as the shell, removing an unnecessary Shellcheck warning.

 ### customizepkg syntax highlighting

 The Packaging extension provides syntax highlighting for